jamshidults/fast-api-script/README.md

   - In the Firefox address bar, type `about:config`
   - Search for `print.always`
   - Set it to `true`
+- [ ] Set Default URL on the startup:
+  - In the Firefox address bar, type `about:config`
+  - Search for `browser.startup.homepage`
+  - click edit pen icon and set the url `http://server_ip:8069`

 ## Install and Configure Backup Application